 Yanaka (谷中) is one of the most charming neighbourhoods in Tokyo that is becoming popular among tourists nowadays.
 Check out the best things to do in Yanaka area in 2019!

 There is no doubt that street foods in Yanaka is amazing, but it’s not only attraction in Yanaka.
-Don’t forget to visit various grocery stores and enjoy shopping when you are in Yanaka. it also might be good idea finding souvenirs for your friends here.
+Shopping is also one of the best things to do in Yanaka, so don’t forget to visit various grocery stores and enjoy shopping when you are in Yanaka. it also might be good idea finding souvenirs for your friends here.
 For example, a store called Kamenoko(亀の子) specializes in selling daily commodities such as Tawashi(Japanese crubbing brush) and sponges.
 Kamenoko is a long-established store founded in Meiji era, and their elaborate products have amazing reputation that even featured on TV multiple times.
 How about decorate your kitchen colorfully by using their fashionable items.

 Yanaka beer hall(谷中ビアホール) is a can’t miss spot for beer lovers .
 The hall is concise inside, as the Yanaka beer hall is renovated from old-fashioned building.
 It is a popular spot that is widely loved by the local residents.
 The place begins to get crowded soon after noon on weekdays, and very crowded on Saturday and Sunday for all day.
 Come to beer hall for Yanaka beer to be refreshed and conclude your day.
 Yanaka’ original beer contains a slightly sweet syrup made from the ginger of Yanaka and it’s a fine quality sweet craft beer cocktail with low bitterness.